jozefg/learn-tt/README.md

 # learn-tt

-Lot's of people seem curious about type theory but it's not at all clear how to go from no math background to understanding "Homotopical Patch Theory" or whatever the latest cool paper is.
+Lots of people seem curious about type theory but it's not at all clear how to go from no math background to understanding "Homotopical Patch Theory" or whatever the latest cool paper is.
 In this repository I've gathered links to some of the resources I've personally found